HaotianXiangsti/EECS_6998_E11/README.md

 The [dataset](https://drive.google.com/drive/folders/1JtOt-g6NpLXU9xHyKfy-oR-WTpEH3A5D?usp=sharing) can be found in my Google Drive.

 ---
+Milestones I want to achive:
+*

+---
 Updated from **Oct.
 23**

 I proposed a notebook in the weekend but I wrongly deleted it before pushing to the repo.
 But I can describe what I did in the weekend and rebuild it this week.

-* Just Finished My PhD Interview and Accepted an Oral Offer
+* Just Finished My PhD Interview and Accepted an Oral Offer.
+Thus, I devote much more time to the project.
 * I build up a Dataloader to firstly load dataset.
 * My first idea is to use a pretrained CV backbone from HuggingFace.
 I tried DETR (End-to-End Object Detection with Transformers) first to extract features and upsampled them.
 Next do a 2 class segmentation.
 The unfine-tuned result is not good.
 I think is mainly because the DETR is originally used for Object Detection and it failed to segment correctly on a satellite image.